 💡 Solution: Paid communities use strategic friction to build high-signal environments.
 Members are invested and engaged.
 Community builders are aligned with members and able to invest in great experiences.

-The community will launch later this month.
+The community will launch soon.
 Join the waitlist!

 Why I’m doing this